gokmenhoca/java/README.md

-# Java Samples used in OOP Lessons
+# Java samples used in OOP Lessons

-The sample Java sources are for the attendees of Faculty OOP Lessons.
+The sample Java sources are for the attendees of faculty OOP Lessons.

 ## Target Audiance